-- a. successfully completed minimum 120 credits of core course units during the study programme in Levels 1, 2, 3, and 4 - b. obtained Grade 'C' or above in the Auxiliary Course Units English Language I and English Language II - c. obtained Grade 'D+' or above in Auxiliary course units other than English Language I and English Language II - d. obtained a minimum OGPA of 2.00 - e. completed the above relevant requirements within the period of 6 academic years a. successfully completed minimum 90 credits of core course units during the study programme in Levels 1, 2, and 3
+- a. successfully completed minimum 120 credits of core course units during the study programme in Levels 1, 2, 3, and 4, - b. obtained Grade 'C' or above in the Auxiliary Course Units English Language I and English Language II, - c. obtained Grade 'D+' or above in Auxiliary course units other than English Language I and English Language II, - d. obtained a minimum OGPA of 2.00, and - e. completed the above relevant requirements within the period of 6 academic years.